Primary Class TeacherStart Date: ASAPLocation: WatfordFull/Part-time: Full-timeSalary: M1 – UPS 3

 Job Responsibilities

-Working collaboratively with colleagues, parents and school leaders
+Work collaboratively with colleagues, support staff, and parents.

 Qualifications/Experience